LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-push.md

     dapp development,
     build a dapp on Lisk,
     build on Lisk,
-    Redstone Push,
+    RedStone Push,
   ]
 ---

-# Accessing real-world data using the Redstone Oracle (Push)
+# Accessing real-world data using the RedStone Oracle (Push)

-This page will explain how you can access oracle data using [Redstone Push](https://docs.redstone.finance/docs/get-started/models/redstone-push).
+This page will explain how you can access oracle data using [RedStone Push](https://docs.redstone.finance/docs/get-started/models/redstone-push).

 RedStone is a data ecosystem that delivers frequently updated, reliable, and diverse data for your dApp and smart contracts deployed on Lisk.

-RedStone data feeds are compatible with Chainlinks [AggregatorV3Interface](https://docs.chain.link/data-feeds/using-data-feeds#solidity) and include the following components:
+RedStone data feeds are compatible with Chainlink's [AggregatorV3Interface](https://docs.chain.link/data-feeds/using-data-feeds#solidity) and include the following components:

 - **Aggregator contract**: An aggregator is a contract that receives periodic data updates from the oracle network.
 Aggregators store aggregated data onchain so that consumers can retrieve it and act upon it within the same transaction.